 - Start BRAdmin. - 2 Select the node name of the desired Brother print server from the list and double click on it. (the default node name is usually BRN xxxxxx, where xxxxxx is the last six digits of the Ethernet address (MAC address)).
-You will be prompted for a password; the default password is access. - You can find the node name and MAC address by printing out the printer settings page.
-Refer to the Quick Setup Guide for information on how to print the settings page on your print server. - 3 Click on the POP3/SMTP tab. - 4 Enter the address of the POP3 server (consult your network administrator if you do not know this address). - 5 Enter the mailbox name for the remote Brother print server.
+You will be prompted for a password; the default password is access. - You can find the node name and MAC address by printing out the Network Configuration Page.
+See How to Print a Network Configuration Page on page A-8 for information on how to print the Network Configuration Page on your print server. - 3 Click on the POP3/SMTP tab. - 4 Enter the address of the POP3 server (consult your network administrator if you do not know this address). - 5 Enter the mailbox name for the remote Brother print server.
 Usually this will be the first part of the E-mail address (for example, if the E-mail address of the print server is emailprinter@xyz, then the mailbox name would be emailprinter). - 6 Enter the password for the mailbox, if any.